A Probabilistic Framework for Lifelong Test-Time Adaptation: Abstract

 \section{Abstract}

-Test-time adaptation is the problem of adapting a source pre-trained model using test inputs from a target domain without access to source domain data.
-Most of the existing approaches address the setting in which the target domain is stationary.
-Moreover, these approaches are prone to making erroneous predictions with unreliable uncertainty estimates when distribution shifts occur.
-Hence, test-time adaptation in the face of non-stationary target domain shift becomes a problem of significant interest.
-To address these issues, we propose a principled approach, PETAL (Probabilistic lifElong Test-time Adaptation with seLf-training prior), which looks into this problem from a probabilistic perspective using a partly data-dependent prior.
-A student-teacher framework, where the teacher model is an exponential moving average of the student model naturally emerges from this probabilistic perspective.
-In addition, the knowledge from the posterior distribution obtained for the source task acts as a regularizer.
-To handle catastrophic forgetting in the long term, we also propose a data-driven model parameter resetting mechanism based on the Fisher information matrix (FIM).
-Moreover, improvements in experimental results suggest that FIM based data-driven parameter restoration contributes to reducing the error accumulation and maintaining the knowledge of recent domain by restoring only the irrelevant parameters.
-In terms of predictive error rate as well as uncertainty based metrics such as Brier score and negative log-likelihood, our method achieves better results than the current state-of-the-art for online lifelong test time adaptation across various benchmarks, such as CIFAR-10C, CIFAR-100C, ImageNetC, and ImageNet3DCC datasets.
+Test-time adaptation (TTA) is the problem of updating a pre-trained source model at inference time given test input(s) from a different target domain.
+Most existing TTA approaches assume the setting in which the target domain is \emph{stationary}, i.e., all the test inputs come from a single target domain.
+However, in many practical settings, the test input distribution might exhibit a lifelong/continual shift over time.
+Moreover, existing TTA approaches also lack the ability to provide reliable uncertainty estimates, which is crucial when distribution shifts occur between the source and target domain.
+To address these issues, we present PETAL (Probabilistic lifElong Test-time Adaptation with seLf-training prior), which solves lifelong TTA using a probabilistic approach, and naturally results in (1) a student-teacher framework, where the teacher model is an exponential moving average of the student model, and (2) regularizing the model updates at inference time using the source model as a regularizer.
+To prevent model drift in the lifelong/continual TTA setting, we also propose a data-driven parameter restoration technique which contributes to reducing the error accumulation and maintaining the knowledge of recent domains by restoring only the irrelevant parameters.
+In terms of predictive error rate as well as uncertainty based metrics such as Brier score and negative log-likelihood, our method achieves better results than the current state-of-the-art for online lifelong test-time adaptation across various benchmarks, such as CIFAR-10C, CIFAR-100C, ImageNetC, and ImageNet3DCC datasets.
+The source code for our approach is accessible at \url{https://github.com/dhanajitb/petal}.